spiritedmedia/systems/web-servers/spiritedmedia.com/README.md

 ```
 Then restart the `awslogs` service: `sudo service awslogs restart`

-It might be a good idea to setup a cron job that resarts the awslogs service every day or so as it tends to stop sending logs after some time.
+It might be a good idea to setup a cron job that restarts the awslogs service every day or so as it tends to stop sending logs after some time.

 See https://github.com/spiritedmedia/systems/issues/23 and https://github.com/spiritedmedia/systems/issues/31